HaSa1002/hasa1002.github.io/_posts/2018-04-04-Basic-Engine.md

 comments: true
 ---

-As I said yesterday, today is the moment, I show a lot of the engine of today’s build.
+As I said yesterday, today is the moment, I show a bit of the engine of today’s build.
 It will get technical, but if it gets un-understandable tell me.

 # How it works – The Lua Part #
 We have a little Lua to initialize the engine with all the needed tables.
 If they aren’t existing, the engine is hopelessly lost.